 Some have seen positive results after pregnancy with microneedling helping to get rid of melasma, the buildup of pigmentation in the skin that commonly occurs during pregnancy.

 Pregnant?
 We’d still love to see you!

 Here at Hawaii Blue, we do not treat pregnant or lactating women with Botox or dermal fillers.
 It’s safest not to have any Botox or filler until you have had the baby and are no longer breastfeeding.

 The following procedures at Hawaii Blue are considered safe for pregnant and breastfeeding women:

 - Our .6mm Dermastamp (The formula in our dermastamp can be customized to contain no Botox or filler.
 We’d use a solution safe for pregnant women.)

 Our other skincare procedures require the face to be numbed before treatment and that is not safe for the baby.
 The above treatments go superficially on the dermis, so numbing is not needed.

 We also have an amazing amount of medical grade skin care products available in house that can keep your skin looking its best during pregnancy and while breastfeeding.
 They are completely safe and the results are quite dramatic.

 Pregnancy affects every woman’s body differently.
 For some, the surge of hormones causes frustrating problems with acne and pigmentation.
 For others, that delightful “pregnancy glow” means you have the best skin of your life during this time!
 And others fall somewhere in between.

-Regardless of your skin condition, if you are pregnant or nursing and have questions about what we can do for your skin, contact us today or just schedule a free consultation at our med spa in Newport News, VA.
+Regardless of your skin condition, if you are pregnant or nursing and have questions about what we can do for your skin, contact us today or just schedule a consultation at our med spa in Newport News or Virginia Beach, VA.
 We’re here for you!